Last Updated on

-So What is the Negativity Bias
+What is Negativity Bias?

 The Purpose of the Negativity Bias

 “displayed a strong negativity bias in social referencing behavior as well as in discourse and memories about valenced events.
 The potential roots of this bias are evident by 7 months in infants’ attention to emotional expressions and emotional contagion.”

 How We Can Overcome the Negativity Bias

-Rick Hanson (2011) calls this process “taking in the good” and he recommends this three-step process, which when used habitually, can alleviate the stress and pain that come with focusing on the bad.
+Rick Hanson (2011) calls this process “taking in the good” and he recommends this three-step process.
+When used habitually, this process can alleviate the stress and pain that come with focusing on the bad.

 3 Simple Steps to Overcome Your Negativity Bias

 Practicing these three steps every day can turn it into a habit—and a great habit that can change your perception of each day.

 Which of these three tips are you most likely to implement into your routine?
 Or which tips are not included that you recommend for others?
 We would love to hear your experience in our comments section below.